mit-rss/wall_follower/README.md

 | laboratory participation + pushed code (out of 10) | 10% |

-The main deliverables you should demonstrate for Lab 3 are:
+The capabilities you should demonstrate through your Lab 3 deliverables are:
 - Log into the physical car, manually drive and visualize the laser scan.
 - Autonomously drive the racecar with your wall following code.
 - Prevent crashes using your safety controller while maintaining flexibility.